section-engineering-education/engineering-education/content/articles/creating-a-custom-stepper-form-in-android/index.md

 In this View:
 - We have added the attribute `app:sv_steps="@array/details"` that contains the steps that we defined in strings.

-> You can play around with the different attributes available to come up with a stepper of your preferred appearance i.e changing the different color and size properties.
+> You can play around with the different attributes available to come up with a stepper of your preferred appearance.
+I.e changing the different color and size properties.

 ### Define form layouts
 To achieve the different forms in different steps, we will create layouts and hide them, then displaying them at the right step.